- Many snakes can live for several decades, especially a pet python – choose carefully!

 Get your pet snake from reputable breeders and vendors.
 Wild snakes that you capture will be stressed.
 They are prone to disease and parasites.
 These traits will make taming difficult.

 Plus, when you use a breeder or proper vendor, you increase the chance of getting a healthy creature.
-You’re no vet but before getting a snake do your own cursory review.
+Even if you are not a vet – before getting a snake do your own cursory review.
 Look for retained skin, bubbles coming from the nose, mouth rot, or closed eyes.

 Ask the proprietor for a feeding demonstration.
 If you’re going the pre-killed route, you need to know if your desired reptile takes to it and eats well.
 For example, the ball python is a finicky eater and is famous for feeding issues.
 You want to clear that up before you get a snake in your home.